|Value||Eligibility||Open date||Close date|

 II. low socioeconomic background or demonstrated disadvantage or hardship, and

-III. a personal statement outlining their interest in studying both mathematics and physics during their study at the University of Sydney.
+ii. their interest in studying both mathematics and physics during their study at the University of Sydney.

 b.
 Preference will be given to students from a low socioeconomic background or to students who demonstrate disadvantage or hardship.